 What is Pre-Exposure Prophylaxis (PrEP)?

 PrEP is the once-daily pill used to protect someone from becoming infected with HIV.
-The medicine used is called Truvada, and it was approved for HIV prevention by the FDA in 2012.
-Taking Truvada once a day reduces a person’s chance on becoming infected with HIV by 92 - 99 percent!
+There are currently 2 medicines approved for PrEP; Truvada and Descovy.
+Truvada was approved for HIV prevention by the FDA in 2012 and Descovy was approved in 2019.
+Both medicines reduce a person’s chance of becoming infected with HIV by up to 99 percent!
 PrEP does not protect against other sexually transmitted infections (STI) or pregnancy.
 It is neither a replacement for condoms nor a cure for HIV.

 Taking Truvada or Descovy once a day will help prevent HIV.
 Any provider who can write prescriptions can prescribe PrEP (Nurse Practitioner, Primary Care Physician, etc.).
-A person on PrEP will get blood work done every 3 months to make sure that your kidneys and liver are functioning normally.
+A person on PrEP will get blood work done every 3 months to make sure that the kidneys and liver are functioning normally.
 Continued condom use when appropriate is strongly recommended, as PrEP does not offer protection against other sexually transmitted infections, like syphilis or chlamydia.

 Is PrEP right for me?